 The speed and customization of a cloud-based solution also allowed for further increases in performance compared to a bare-metal equivalent.
-One of the aspects of this discussed in the paper was the customisation of performance tuning.
+One of the aspects of this discussed in the paper was the customization of performance tuning.

 In bare-metal offerings, performance tuning is often difficult or time consuming for individual tasks.
-This is due to the hardware being configured for multiple uses, so is regularly customised to work adequately rather than at optimum, for each of the tasks.
+This is due to the hardware being configured for multiple uses, so is regularly customized to work adequately rather than at optimum, for each of the tasks.
 Due to the workload being used for multiple clusters across the enterprise this is time consuming to tune for individual tasks.

-The nature of Hadoop as a service whereby clusters are used for individual tasks, means that they can be easily customised and tuned for specific needs.
+The nature of Hadoop as a service whereby clusters are used for individual tasks, means that they can be easily customized and tuned for specific needs.
 This gives it a considerable advantage as this improves the speed and reliability for each individual task.